The Seattle Times Company

 The Seattle Times Company is a privately owned publisher of daily and weekly newspapers in the U.S. state of Washington.
-Founded in Seattle, Washington in 1896, the company is now in its fourth and fifth generations of ownership by the Blethen family.
+Founded in Seattle, Washington in 1896, the company is in its fourth generation of control by the Blethen family as of 2022.

+Alden J. Blethen founded the company in 1896, and kept ownership of it in his family, until his son sold a minority stake of 49.5% the company to Knight Ridder.
+McClatchy now owns the share.
+Frank A. Blethen, Alden's great-grandson, is the chief executive officer and chairman of the company.

 Properties

-In its headquarters city of Seattle, the company owns Washington's largest-circulation daily newspaper, The Seattle Times.
+The company owns Washington's highest-circulation daily newspaper, The Seattle Times.
 Elsewhere in Washington, the company owns the Yakima Herald-Republic and Walla Walla Union-Bulletin.

 Maine-native schoolteacher and attorney Alden J. Blethen bought the Seattle Press-Times in 1896, renaming it the Seattle Daily Times and doubling its circulation to 7,000 six months later.
 When he died in 1915, the Times' circulation was 70,000.

-The two smaller dailies were added much later.
-The Walla Walla Union-Bulletin was purchased from the Kelly family in 1971, while the Yakima Herald-Republic was bought in 1991.
+The two smaller papers were added later.
+The Walla Walla Union-Bulletin was purchased in 1971, and the Yakima Herald-Republic in 1991.

-Issaquah Press Inc.
+Issaquah Press Group

-The Seattle Times Company acquired Issaquah Press Inc. July 1, 1995, from Pacific Publishing Company.
-Originally consisting of one newspaper, the King County chain added two more in the 1990s.
-Based at 45 Front Street South, Issaquah, Washington.
+The Times Company acquired The Issaquah Press in 1995 from Pacific Publishing Company.
+The newspaper also acquired the Sammamish Review, SnoValley Star, and Newcastle News later in 1995.

-The company and its newspapers ceased publication in February 2017.
+The Issaquah Press Group and its newspapers ceased publication in February 2017.
+The news website theeastside.news closed along with the papers.
+12 staff were laid off.